 On this page:

-- Doors remain open to women and their children in unsafe situations and in need of emergency services.
+- Offers short term emergency shelter to accommodate women and children in need.
+Also provide crisis and transitional counselling and supports.
 If you need assistance, please call the shelter.

 North Eastern Ontario Family and Children’s Services (call: 1-866-229-5437)

-- If any member of the public or professional have a concern about the safety and/or well-being of a child or youth under 18, they should immediately contact North Eastern Ontario Family and Children’s Services (NEOFACS) - 24 hours a day, 7 days a week, at 1-866-229-5437 (Toll-Free) in Timiskaming District.
+- If you have a concern about the safety and/or well-being of a child or youth under 18, please contact North Eastern Ontario Family and Children’s Services (NEOFACS) - 24 hours a day, 7 days a week, at 1-866-229-5437 (Toll-Free) in Timiskaming.
+For general questions or comments, you can reach NEOFACS by email at email@example.com.

 Assaulted Women’s Helpline (call: 1-866-863-0511)